moncef-ajmani/face-emotion-recognation/README.md

 ## Overview

-In this project, I have build a convolutional neural network (CNN) model which can classify the emotions of a person from an image.
+In this project, I have build a convolutional neural network (CNN) model which can classify the emotions of a person from a live video.
 The dataset used for this project is the fer2013 dataset.

 ## Dataset